sangampandey21/CiviliansAwareness/README.md

 🛡️ Civilians Awareness Web App
 "When uncertainty strikes, awareness saves lives."

 CiviliansAwareness is a mission-driven web platform developed to safeguard and inform the general public during wartime emergencies, national threats, or crisis scenarios.
-Created using HTML, CSS, and JavaScript, the project stands as a digital first-responder—a lifeline designed for both speed and clarity.
+Created using HTML, CSS, and JavaScript, the project stands as a digital first-responder—a lifeline designed for both speed and clarity..

 💡 Key Features:-
 * Real-Time Location Access